ksaluja15/galada/_posts/EfficientNet/2021-1-18-efficientNet.markdown

 we will use twice as much compute compared to the base case when the multiples are 1 each.
 If we apply this approach in an incremental fashion, we will obtain optimized architectures which give high accuracy at the specified target flops.

+## UPDATE: EfficientNet V2

+Some changes proposed in the latest architecture and methodology:
+* Combination of Fused-MBConv and MB Conv instead of only MbConv
+* Training-aware NAS - jointly optimizes for accuracy, parameter efficiency and training speed this time.
+* Progressive Learning - Low regularization + small images initially during training, followed by high regularization
++ large images later
+* Small architecture changes.

 ## Results